Religious & Cultural

 • South India: Practices follow Agamic scriptures.
 In some communities, such as the Lingayats, burial is practiced instead of cremation for specific spiritual reasons.

-• Western Diaspora: Due to strict laws in the US and UK regarding open fires, many Hindus use gas crematoriums but bring a small amount of sandalwood and ghee to place inside the casket to maintain the ritual’s essence.
+• U.S. Diaspora: Because U.S. law generally prohibits traditional open-air pyres, many Hindu families in the United States use modern crematories but bring a small amount of sandalwood and ghee to place inside the casket to maintain the ritual's essence.

 Tip: If you are planning a funeral in a Western country, check if the crematorium allows for a "witness cremation," where the family can be present to push the button or watch the casket enter the chamber, fulfilling the role of the Karta.